Studiofeed/BOM/README.md

 at the schematic level for the BOM generator to properly parse all components.

 Real-time pricing and supplier stock quantities are provided using the Octopart API.

+Output formats will be delimited text file.
+This will be customizable for various reports which are required.
+Future output formats (i.e. reportlab PDF generation, ODS Libreoffice spreadsheet) are to be included at a later date